nitaybz/homebridge-switcher-platform/README.md

 ### Requirements

-One of this model (minimum firmware required)
+One of this model (minimum firmware required on some devices)

 - Switcher V3: (Switcher Touch) - min firmware V1.51
 - Switcher V2: min firmware 3.21 (Based on ESP chipset)